lwood7983/streaming-03-rabbitmq/README.md

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.
 Use your skills to keep coding enjoyable.
+- Emmit and Receiving screenshots for Version 1.
+![Version1Emit&Receiving]

 ## Version 2